GriffinPlus/mguard-config-tool/README.md

 Writing encrypted ECS containers also requires access to the mGuard device database.
 To retrieve device certificates you have to register for an account.
 This can be done using the [registration form](http://update.registration.innominate.com/request_devcertcase.cgi).
-Although the mGuard is distributed by Phoenix Contact now, the URL contains the name of the original manufacturer *Innominate*, so don't suprised.
-Firthermote the registration form contains some fields, that are deprecated now and should be filled with fake data.
+Although the mGuard is distributed by Phoenix Contact now, the URL contains the name of the original manufacturer *Innominate*, so don't be suprised.
+Furthermore the registration form contains some fields that are deprecated now and should be filled with fake data.
 So you can securely pass the following fields:

 - Reseller: TLK
 - Number of Devices: 100